The challenge: Accurate acoustic positioning in a difficult environment

 The Solution: Subsonus USBL

-The Outcome: Third place in Robosub 2019
+The Outcome: Third place in Robosub 2019 with Subsonus USBL

-Subsonus is a next-generation USBL underwater acoustic positioning system that provides high accuracy position, velocity, and heading at depths of up to 1000 metres.
+Subsonus is a next-generation USBL underwater acoustic positioning system that provides high accuracy position, velocity, and heading at distances of up to 1000 metres.
 The system features an industry-leading calibrated hydrophone array combined with an internal tightly coupled INS, all packed into a miniature titanium enclosure small enough to fit in the palm of your hand.